At Ignite, we work with a wide range of digestive disorders. With abdominal bloating and distention being one of the

-If you have consistent discomfort from bloating, it is best to discuss this with your doctor or dietitian to identify next steps and determine the underlying cause of your bloating prior to attempting interventions.
+If you have consistent discomfort from bloating, it is best to discuss this with your doctor or registered dietitian to identify next steps.
+It is important to determine the underlying cause of your bloating prior to attempting interventions.
 Remember, bloating can result from a variety of different causes so treatment will vary from individual to individual.

-Working with a dietitian can help you to beat the bloat – dietitians can help you to make safe and effective changes to reduce bloating.
+Working with a registered dietitian can help you to beat the bloat.
+Registered dietitians can help you to make safe and effective changes to reduce bloating.
 At Ignite, we will listen to your health story and come up with a personalized diet and lifestyle plan that works for you and your busy life!